ansys/pymapdl/doc/source/user_guide/upf.rst

 +---------------------------------------+--------------------------------------------------------------------------+

-Python UPF Methodology
+Python UPF methodology
 ^^^^^^^^^^^^^^^^^^^^^^

 Coding a Python UPF is different from using a compiled language like C/C++ or Fortran, mainly in terms of the API.
-Because the `gRPC technology <grpc_>`_ is used to handle the communication and the exchange of data between the Python process and the Mechanical APDL process, you need to understand the way this feature handles the serialization/deserialization of data.
+Because the `gRPC technology <grpc_>`_ is used to handle the communication and the exchange of data between the Python process and the Mechanical APDL process, you need to understand the way this feature handles the serialization and deserialization of data.

 The main difference is in the subroutine arguments.
 Instead of having a full list of arguments as described for each of the subroutines, there are only two: the request object (for inputs), and the response object (for outputs).
-If an argument is both input and output of the subroutine, it will be part of both objects.
+If an argument is both input and output of the subroutine, it is part of both objects.

-The description of the request object and the response object can be found in the **MapdlUser.proto** file stored in this installation
+The description of the request object and the response object can be found in the ``MapdlUser.proto`` file stored in this installation directory:
-directory:

 .. code::